weiping-playnext/Zenject/Documentation/WritingAutomatedTests.md

 }
 ```

-Now, to test this class, create a new folder named Editor, then right click on it inside the Project tab, and select Create -> Zenject -> Unit Test.
-Name it TestLogger.cs.
+Now, to test this class, create a new folder named Editor, then right click on it inside the Project tab, and select `Create -> Zenject -> Unit Test`.
+Name it `TestLogger`.cs.
 This will create a basic template that we can fill in with our tests.
 Copy and paste the following:

 ```csharp
 using System;